didierverna/tfm/README.md

 # TFM
 TFM (for TeX Font Metric) is the standard font description format used by TeX.
-The TFM library parses and decodes TFM files into an abstract data structure, providing easy access to the corresponding font information in Common Lisp.
+The TFM library parses and decodes TeX Font Metric and similar formats into an abstract data structure, providing easy access to the corresponding font information in Common Lisp.

+In addition to regular TFM data, the library also supports level 0 Omega (OFM) fonts.

 ## Quick Start
 In your favorite Lisp REPL, type something like this: